maxcelant/kubernetes-in-action/chapters/11 - Understanding Kubernetes internals.md

 - There is a controller for each resource, to basically manage it.
 - ★ "Resources are _descriptions_ of what should be running in the cluster, Controllers are the **_active_** kubernetes components that perform the actual work as a result of the deployed resources."
 - Each controller subscribes to the API server for the resources they are responsible for.
 (Using "watch" mechanism).
+- Keep in mind that controllers post the api server the same way a user would.

 ### Controllers
 - **ReplicaSet Controller**: It sees that the desired pod state is not met, it creates new Pod manifests and posts them to the API server.
 Then it lets the scheduler and kubelet do their jobs.